 As expected, Telstra’s Note 9 plans are the highest, but Telstra does have some great extras on its plans to balance out the expense.
 Telstra also only has the 128GB model available, so if you’re looking for more storage, you might have to look elsewhere.

 Like Vodafone, Telstra separates your plan and device payments.
-You’ll be able to sign up on a 24-month payment period and then bundle with one of the four month-to-month postpaid plans.
+You’ll be able to sign up on a 12-month or 24-month payment period and then bundle with one of the four month-to-month postpaid plans.
 Your total monthly cost depends on how many months you’re paying off your device (although the overall cost for the device is the same) plus which plan you choose to bundle.
 You can swap between plans, however cancelling will require you to pay off the remainder of your device.

 Monthly phone payments for the 128GB Galaxy Note9 model are $63 per month ($1,512 in total over 24 months).